-The Basics of Motivational Interviewing (in person or online)
+The Basics of Motivational Interviewing – online

 This workshop teaches the spirit of MI, its processes and tools in an experiential and interactive learning style.
 You will learn to listen for — and increase the frequency and strength of — your clients’ discourse for change, as well as support their autonomy.
 You will come to know when to use, and when not to use MI; explore the fundamentals of this approach; and discover ways of integrating MI practices into other treatment approaches.